mawburn/cardrpg/src/site/notes/Mechanics/Combat.md

 However, it is the Defenders job to succeed a saving throw to avoid this attack.
 The attackers' card will list the available types of saving throws allowed as well as the difficulty rating.

-This is performed **after all the attacker's actions have been declared and resolved**, unless otherwise specified by the card.
+This is performed **after all the attacker's actions have been declared and their turn is over**, unless otherwise specified by the card or a defender's card activates before their turn is completed.

 > [!Why]
 > This is meant to be part of the strategy for the attacker.
 They do not know which of their attacks will fail or succeed and must size up their opponent correctly.
 Otherwise they will fail and waste their cooldowns.